d12frosted/elpa-mirror/gnu/jinx-readme.txt

 [Aspell] <http://aspell.net/>

-1 Installation
+1 Installing Jinx
-══════════════

-  The package is available on GNU ELPA and MELPA and can be installed with `package-install'.
-Libenchant must be installed on your system for compilation.
-If `pkg-config' is available it will be used to locate libenchant.
-On Debian or Ubuntu, install the packages `libenchant-2-2', `libenchant-2-dev' and `pkg-config'.
+═════════════════

+  Jinx can be installed from GNU ELPA and MELPA directly or with `package-install'.

+  Jinx requires `libenchant'.
+Enchant library is a required dependency for Jinx to compile its module at install time.
+If `pkg-config' is available when installing Jinx, Jinx will use `pkg-config' to locate `libenchant'.

+  On Debian or Ubuntu, install packages `libenchant-2-2', `libenchant-2-dev' and `pkg-config'.
+On Fedora or RHEL, install the package `enchant2-devel'.
+On Mac, install `enchant2' and `pkgconfig'.

-2 Usage
+2 Using Jinx
-═══════

-  Jinx offers three auto-loaded entry points , the modes `global-jinx-mode', `jinx-mode' and the command `jinx-correct'.
-You can either enable `global-jinx-mode' or add `jinx-mode' to the hooks of the modes.
+════════════

+  Jinx has two modes: the command, `global-jinx-mode' activates globally; and the command, `jinx-mode', for activating for specific modes.

   ┌────
   │ (add-hook 'emacs-startup-hook #'global-jinx-mode)